jonescompneurolab/hnn/installer/docker/README.md

 If you run into the following error while running `./hnn_docker.sh start`

 `
-xuath: (argv):1: couldn't query Security extension on display “:0” `
+xauth: (argv):1: couldn't query Security extension on display “:0” `
 - Please double check that you have gone through the steps in Part 3 to configure the magic cookie credentials required for the VcXsrv server to accept connections.